Policy on press and social media

 The Royal Statistical Society’s vision is for data to be at the heart of understanding and decision-making.
 To achieve this vision, the RSS communicates externally, including through the press and social media.
 The Society recognises and encourages this.
-This policy is to lay out guidance on how this should be done.
+This policy is intended for all members of the Society*.

 Contents of this document: